-As noted above, to guide a NOAA attorney's recommendation of a base penalty, NOAA has developed a penalty matrix using the two factors that constitute seriousness of the violation for each of the seven statutes that NOAA most commonly enforces: the gravity of the violation and the degree of culpability.
+As noted above, to guide a NOAA attorney's recommendation of a base penalty, NOAA has developed a penalty matrix using the two factors that constitute seriousness of the violation for the eight statutes that NOAA most commonly enforces: the gravity of the violation and the degree of culpability.
 The matrixes are set forth in Appendix 2.
-In addition, NOAA has developed corresponding schedules that provide guidance in determining the gravity of the violation (the gravity-of-offense level) for the most common violations.
-These schedules are set forth in Appendix 3.
+In addition, NOAA has